rafiki270/Punters/README.md

 - Hide the logo or footer per slide to keep promos full-bleed.
 - Pair or unpair images with a click; drag to reorder playlists.
 - Pause or skip slides on-demand for tastings or special announcements.

+### Cocktails made simple
+- Create and edit cocktails from the dedicated **Cocktails** tab—upload a photo, paste ingredients, enter one price, and you’re done.
+- Keep the board accurate with the Enable/Disable toggle (soft archive) so out-of-stock drinks disappear without losing their details.
+- Cocktail slides share the same layout controls as Other Drinks (cell scale, indent, items-per-column) and can be shown alongside beers, drinks, or media per screen.
+- Arrangements now expose Beer, Drinks, Cocktails, and Media checkboxes, letting you mix and match content per TV without touching the rest of the playlist.

 ## Fits your setup
 - **Main + client TVs:** Run one “main” device (Raspberry Pi, mini PC, old laptop) and connect as many browser-based clients as you like.